Spoigh/sankey/README.md

 ## Configuration

 The project uses a YAML configuration file (config.yaml) to specify income, expenses, and currency.
-Here’s an example config.yaml file format
+Here’s an example config.yaml file format.

-    ```yaml
     currency: "CZE"  # Specify the currency symbol or code here

     income: